crazay416/JDBCProject/README.md

-# This branch is so I do not make any mistakes from the master
+# This branch is so I do not make any mistakes from the master Hello there